hitarth64/ReactionEnergyDiagram/README.md

-# ReactionEnergyDiagram: Plotting reaction mechanisms and reaction energetics using Python
+# ReactionEnergyDiagram [RED]: Plotting reaction mechanisms and reaction energetics using Python

 ## Table of Contents